pydantic/pydantic/docs/usage/serialization.md

 ### Model- and field-level include and exclude

-In addition to the explicit arguments `exclude` and `include` passed to `model_dump` and `model_dump_json` methods, we can also pass the `exclude` arguments directly to the `Field` constructor:
+In addition to the explicit arguments `exclude` and `include` passed to `model_dump` and `model_dump_json` methods, we can also pass the `exclude: bool` arguments directly to the `Field` constructor:

 Setting `exclude` on the field constructor (`Field(..., exclude=True)`) takes priority over the `exclude`/`include` on `model_dump` and `model_dump_json`: